friction2d/friction2d.github.io/_drafts/friction-100-rc2.md

 download_active: false
 ---

 This release includes several UI/UX changes and fixes.
-This was supposed to be the final version, but due to the amount of changes we need another release candidate.
+This was originally intended to be the final version, but due to the number of changes, a new release candidate is necessary.

-Please test and give use feedback.
+Please test this version and provide feedback.

 ## Changes since RC 1

 ### UI/UX

-* Added (horizontal) zoom button(s) in timeline/graph
+* Added horizontal zoom buttons to the timeline/graph
-* Remember (and store) last used fill/stroke
-  * Improves the drawing UX
+* The last-used fill/stroke is now remembered and stored, which improves the drawing experience
-* Clear selection if right-click in draw/circle/rectangle mode
+* The selection is now cleared when you right-click in draw, circle, or rectangle mode
-* Added restore default fill/stroke in help menu
-* Added restore default UI in help menu
+* "Restore default fill/stroke" and "Restore default UI" options have been added to the help menu
-* Set white as default fill color
+* The default fill color is now white
-* Adjust default fill/stroke to background on new scene (avoid same color)
+* The default fill/stroke colors are now adjusted to the background on a new scene to avoid color conflicts
-* Rewind/Forward in quarters can be triggered with `Shift`+`Alt`+`left/right`
+* Rewind/Forward in quarters can now be triggered with `Shift`+`Alt`+`left/right`
-* Update scene after zoom in/out actions
+* The scene is now updated after zoom in/out actions
-* Icon updates
+* Icons have been updated
-* Support TAB to focus from/to X/Y value sliders
+* You can now use `TAB` to focus to and from X/Y value sliders
-* Undo fixes
+* Undo functionality has been improved
-* Set cursor to end when focus on text input
+* The cursor is now set to the end of the text when a text input is focused
-* Added lock/unlock toolbars option in view menu
+* An option to lock/unlock toolbars has been added to the view menu
-* Remember last used font family, size and style
-  * Improves the text tool UX
+* The last-used font family, size, and style are now remembered, which improves the text tool experience
-* Refactored align widget, no visible changes
+* The align widget has been refactored with no visible changes
-* Refactored font widget, no visible changes
+* The font widget has been refactored with no visible changes
-* Fixed scroll event in frame spinbox (avoid crash)
+* A crash caused by scroll events in the frame spinbox has been fixed
-* Major changes to the tools and toolbar UI, see below:
+* Major changes have been made to the tools and toolbar UI (see below)

 ### ToolBox (toolbars)

-Refactored several toolbars, merged into "ToolBox".
+Several toolbars have been refactored and merged into a new "ToolBox".

-This release introduces a new toolbar for easy access to common properties.
-This includes transforms and related properties for item selected.
+This release introduces a new toolbar for easy access to common properties, including transforms and related properties for selected items.

-The new toolbar also includes sub tools (node/draw mode) previous located in the tool selector toolbar.
+This new toolbar also includes sub-tools (node/draw mode) that were previously located in the tool selector toolbar.

 The color picker indicator has also been moved to this toolbar.